choldgraf/choldgraf.github.io/posts/2018/conferences-summer-2018.md

 ---
 tags: python conferences communities jupyter
-title: Summer conference report back
 permalink: summer-conferences-2018
 category: conferences
 date: 2018-08-01
 ---

+# Summer conference report back

 This is a short update on several of the conferences and workshops over the summer of this year.
 There's all kinds of exciting things going on in open